This post was first published in 2010, and rewritten/updated in 2016.

 This is the guide which I wish I’d had when I was getting interested in freelance writing.
 It’s a step by step walk-through for the adventure that lies ahead of you.

 You’ll find tips for each stage of your journey, and summaries of great resources to help you along the way.

-Tip: You’ll probably want to bookmark this post or even print it out, so you can come back and dip in at each new step of your journey.
+Tip: You may want to bookmark this post or even print it out, so you can come back and dip in at each new step of your journey.